-ANNISTON ARMY DEPOT, Ala. -- The 266th Ordnance Company from Aguadilla, Puerto Rico, is part of Patriot Bandoleer 2019, receiving, transporting and storing munitions in Anniston Munitions Center's igloos at Anniston Army Depot.
+ANNISTON ARMY DEPOT, Ala. -- The 266th Ordnance Company from Aguadilla, Puerto Rico, are participating in Patriot Bandoleer 2019.
+Their mission is to receive, transport and store munitions in Anniston Munitions Center's igloos at Anniston Army Depot.

 Patriot Bandoleer 2019 is a training mission, enhancing the readiness of Army forces by pairing Reserve Component units with munitions centers which can utilize their transportation and ordnance experience.

 The leadership of the 266th is taking full advantage of the training experience by ensuring each Soldier has an opportunity to operate each piece of equipment and perform every aspect of the mission.

 "My focus is to make sure everyone gets a little bit of experience on everything," said Staff Sgt.
 David Molina, the sole non-commissioned officer for the first round of troops at ANMC.

 The first rotation arrived at the end of May and was comprised of 16 Soldiers, 14 of which were E4 or below in rank.

 For some of them, it was their first annual training.

 Pvt.
 Wesley Perez graduated high school in June 2018 and joined the unit directly out of Advanced Individual Training in November 2018.

 Prior to their arrival at ANMC, the Soldiers, including Perez, received specialized training on the equipment they would use during the exercise.

 "I had never driven a forklift and I didn't know many of the terms they use.
 I didn't know what an igloo was, because in AIT it was called by a different term," Perez said.
 "Everything here is new for me because I only have months in the unit."